 What we do know is that she was one of Christ’s most devoted disciples, stayed faithful right up to the foot of the Cross, when all the Apostles, except John and Christ’s own mother, had fled.
 Mary Magdalene was one of the first – Christ’s Mother Mary was likely the first – witnesses to the Resurrection.
-She ran to tell the Apostles – hence, Pope Francis declaring her an ‘Apostle to the Apostles’.
+She ran to tell the Apostles – hence, Pope Francis declaring her the one who was sent to bring the good news to the Apostles.

 Although never mentioned as a ‘reformed prostitute’ – and we will leave aside the sacrilegious blasphemy of some modern portrayals – Saint Luke does say that ‘seven devils’ had been cast out of her, a mysterious phrase.
 Her identification with the ‘sinful woman’ was downplayed after the Council, although Mary of Magdala continues as patron of those who have reformed from sinful ways, which really includes all of us.
-For we all must undergo a daily conversion – metanoia, a ‘turning of the mind and heart’ – to overcome the tendency to sin within ourselves which, if left unchecked, can only lead nowhere good.
-(See this article on frequent confession as one of the primary sacramental helps, and we will post something soon on the nature of sin itself).
+For each of us must undergo a daily conversion – metanoia, a ‘turning of the mind and heart’ – to overcome the tendency to sin within ourselves which, if left unchecked, can only lead nowhere good.

 In the days after the most tragic war the world has ever seen, Pius XII warned in a 1946 radio address that the worst sin of the twentieth century is the loss of the sense of sin, and what applies to eras applies even more specifically to individuals: We must maintain a vivid and profound ‘sense of sin’, to know its insidious and subtle effects, the small temptations to which we succumb – often with what we may consider the best of excuses – little lies, impurity, covetousness, pride, selfishness…

 But we may add to the Pope’s words, that we have also lost the sense of the love of God, and what that love really means: to will and hold onto the true good, found in Christ, and only in Him, the Way, the Truth and the Life.
-She is a patron and intercessor for those who come to realize the depths of their distress, and turn completely the other way – to their Lord, Saviour and Redeemer, without Whom all is indeed lost.
+The ‘sinful woman’, as Christ says to his host, Simon, loved much, for she was forgiven much.
+Mary Magdalene is a patron and intercessor for those who come to realize the depths of their distress, and turn completely the other way, to their Lord, Saviour and Redeemer, without Whom all is indeed lost.

 There is hope for everyone, so long as their life hangs by that ‘hinge of the flesh’ – right up to their dying breath on whatever cross is theirs.

-Would that we may have the grace of that same conversion before that fateful moment – to see ourselves as others, and, more to the point, God, see us – and have sin rooted out and purified, as the Magdalene of old.
+Would that we may have the grace of that same conversion before that fateful moment – to see ourselves as others, as we are in the eyes of others, and, more to the point, in God.
+To have sin rooted out and purified, as the Magdalene of old.
 For only so, like her, will we see Christ as He truly is, when He too calls us by name.

 As Saint Gregory the Great puts it in today’s reflection from the Office: